makrai/notes/levelt99-spreading-BBS.md

 * four-tiered processing device: from a lexical concept to its lemma, phonological code and phonetic-articulatory gesture
 * still reflects the original duality in ontogenesis
-* apparent from e.g. the tip-of-the-tongue state (Levelt 1993)
+* apparent from eg the tip-of-the-tongue state (Levelt 1993)

 # 2. Scope of the theory